Saphareas/DKP-Next/README.md

 ## Acknowledgments

-Many thanks to [MH Themes](https://www.mhthemes.com/) for creating the parent theme and releasing it under the GPL2 license.
+Many thanks to [MH Themes](https://www.mhthemes.com/) for creating the parent theme and releasing it under the GPL2 license. <br>
+Also thanks to [@TGMPA](https://github.com/TGMPA) for their library [TGM Plugin Activation](https://github.com/TGMPA/TGM-Plugin-Activation).